kb-dk/elivagar/README.md

 # elivagar
-Fetch and marshall e-book metadata from the PubHub web service (https://service.pubhub.dk/).
+Fetch and marshall e-book and audio book metadata from the PubHub web service (https://service.pubhub.dk/).
+Performs the characterization of the e-book and audio book files.
+Retrieves the corresponding Aleph metadata for the e-books and audio books.
+Can also perform the transfer to pre-ingest area for the preservation repository.

 Prerequisite
 --------------------------